GSA/digitalgov.gov/content/communities/federal-crowdsourcing-and-citizen-science.md

 The CCS community is committed to sharing skills, resources, and experience to support the expansion and improvement of public participation projects across the federal government.
 Our accomplishments and past events include:

   * In collaboration with the White House Office of Science and Technology Policy (OSTP), we launched a new website ‚Äì the [Federal Crowdsourcing and Citizen Science Toolkit](https://crowdsourcing-toolkit.sites.usa.gov/).
-The Toolkit will help federal practitioners find resources to pitch, develop, implement, and improve citizen science and crowdsourcing projects.¬ This [archived webinar](https://www.youtube.com/watch?v=e0CdGMvNqW0 "Watch the C C S Toolkit Public Webinar") provides an overview of the toolkit‚Äôs intended audience, purpose, content, and functionalities.
+The Toolkit will help federal practitioners find resources to pitch, develop, implement, and improve citizen science and crowdsourcing projects.
+This [archived webinar](https://www.youtube.com/watch?v=e0CdGMvNqW0 "Watch the C C S Toolkit Public Webinar") provides an overview of the toolkit‚Äôs intended audience, purpose, content, and functionalities.

 [<img class="aligncenter wp-image-312782 size-full" src="https://www.digitalgov.gov/files/2015/09/600-x-147-howto-icons-left-text.jpg" alt="Icons from FCPCCS toolkit" width="600" height="147" />](https://crowdsourcing-toolkit.sites.usa.gov/)